Lonnie Frisbee

-Lonnie Ray Frisbee (June 6, 1949 – March 12, 1993) was an American Charismatic evangelist and self-described "seeing prophet" in the late 1960s and 1970s.
-He maintained a hippie appearance.
+Lonnie Ray Frisbee (June 6, 1949 – March 12, 1993) was an American Charismatic evangelist in the late 1960s and in the 1970s; he was a self-described "seeing prophet".
+He was known for his hippie appearance.
 He was notable as a minister and evangelist in the Jesus movement.

-Eyewitness accounts of his ministry, documented in the 2007 documentary, Frisbee: The Life and Death of a Hippie Preacher, explain how Frisbee became the charismatic spark igniting the rise of Chuck Smith's Calvary Chapel and the Vineyard Movement, two worldwide denominations and among the largest evangelical denominations to emerge from the period.
-It was said that "he was not one of the hippie preachers, but rather that "there was one—Frisbee".
-The term 'power evangelism' comes from Frisbee's ministry.
-Later, he would be harshly criticized for his intense focus and heavy concentration on the Holy Spirit and the gifts of the Spirit, often by individuals in the same churches he co-founded.
+Eyewitness accounts of his ministry, documented in the 2007 documentary Frisbee: The Life and Death of a Hippie Preacher portray Frisbee; he became a charismatic spark igniting the rise of Chuck Smith's Calvary Chapel and the Vineyard Movement.
+They are two worldwide denominations and among the largest evangelical denominations beginning at that time.
+Reportedly, "he was not one of the hippie preachers, but rather that "there was one—Frisbee".
+His brand of ministry was named power evangelism'.
+Later he was harshly criticized for his great focus and concentrating heavily on the Holy Spirit and the gifts of the Spirit, often by individuals in the same churches which he co-founded.

-Frisbee also influenced many prophetic evangelists including Jonathan Land, Marc Dupont, Jill Austin and others.
-Frisbee co-founded the House of Miracles commune and was its main architect, converting many.
-The House of Miracles grew into a series of nineteen communal houses that later migrated to Oregon to form Shiloh Youth Revival Centers, the largest and one of the longest-lasting of the Jesus People communal groups.
+Frisbee influenced prophetic evangelists including Jonathan Land, Marc Dupont, Jill Austin and several others.
+Frisbee co-founded the House of Miracles commune and found many converts.
+The House of Miracles grew into nineteen communal houses; they later moved to Oregon to form Shiloh Youth Revival Centers, the largest and one of the longest-lasting Jesus People communal groups.